Welcome to The Art House – an art cafe, gallery and venue in the heart of Southampton. We bring people together over art, tea and cake.

 Home grown, community run, not-for-profit, handmade, quirky and original, our space offers a relaxed place to connect with your creativity and enjoy wholesome, homecooked food.

 The Art House was created in 2007 as a space for grassroots, fringe and outsider art.
-We offer an eclectic programme of events, workshops and performances.
+We offer an eclectic programme of events, workshops and performances (scroll down to see some highlights!)

 You will also find many clubs and groups to join, a crafts and preloved clothes Boutique and original art exhibitions by local artists.